prteek/prteek/README.md

 I am glad something brought you to my Github page, since you're here I can tell a bit more about myself:

 - 🔭 I am a Lead Data Scientist at a Real Estate investment startup
-- 🌱 I’m currently pursuing my Masters in Applied Stats
+- 🌱 I’m currently pursuing part time Masters in Applied Stats
 - 📫 How to reach me: prteek@icloud.com
 - ⚡ Fun fact: I can speak about 2 sentences of Fluent Spanish and can sing a full Song